 Hike Distance: The total distance of the hike for me was 4.85km for the out-and-back hike.
 It could be a little less if you don’t wander off the trail.

-Hike Duration: The total duration for the hike was 1 hour and 40-minutes of walking time but with all the time at viewpoints and waiting at the summit for the city lights to come on it was more like 3 hours.
+Hike Duration: The total duration for the hike was 1 hour and 40-minutes of walking time but with all the time at viewpoints it was more like 3 hours.
 We had a swim t the tide pool, which took some time.

 Hike Difficulty: The hike is not a difficult one but can be quite steep in some parts.
 There is a rope in the steep parts but we didn’t need it too much.
 The incline will have many people gasping but it is not really too dangerous if you take it slow on the way down.